tx00-web-en/Project/material/sprint2.md

    - The quality and completeness of the artifacts produced during the sprint, including both the front-end and back-end code.
    - **Breakdown:**
      - Front-End Code: 25 Points
-     - Back-End Code: 25 Points
+     - Back-End + AI related Code: 25 Points

 2. **Adherence to Scrum Process (25 Points)**
    - How well your team followed the Scrum framework, including participation in daily stand-ups (Daily Scrum), the effectiveness of the sprint review, and the quality of insights from the sprint retrospective.